asynts/learn-zig/notes/0001_small-questions.md

 -   How to use `std.debug.print` with a boolean?

--   How to access the last element of `std.ArrayList`?

 -   Why is `std.ascii.startsWithCaseInsensitive` not listed in the API documentation?
     This seems to apply to other functions as well.